Pruning Self-attentions into Convolutional Layers in Single Path: Method

 The computational complexity for MSA layers is $\mathcal{O}(n_en_wc_{in}^2 + (n_en_w)^2c_{in})$~\cite{hvt}.
-In this case, when modelling high-resolution feature maps that $n_en_w \gg c_{in}$, the second quadratic term for modelling global correlations dominates the computation.
+In this case, when modeling high-resolution feature maps that $n_en_w \gg c_{in}$, the second quadratic term for modeling global correlations dominates the computation.
 Whilst, in standard convolutional layers outputting the features maps with the same width and height, the computational complexity for convolutional layers remains as $\mathcal{O}(k^2n_en_wc_{in}c_{out})$.